 As a global platform for creativity and self-expression, Tumblr is deeply committed to supporting and protecting freedom of speech.
-At the same time, we draw lines around a few narrowly-defined but deeply important categories of content and behavior that jeopardize our users, threaten our infrastructure, or damage our community.
+At the same time, we draw lines around a few narrowly defined but deeply important categories of content and behavior that jeopardize our users, threaten our infrastructure, and damage our community.

 What Tumblr is for:

 Tumblr celebrates creativity.
-We want you to express yourself freely and use Tumblr to reflect who you are, and what you love, think, witness, and believe.
+We want you to express yourself freely and use Tumblr to reflect who you are, and what you love, think, and stand for.

 What Tumblr is not for:

 We don't tolerate content that promotes, encourages, or incites acts of terrorism.
 That includes content which supports or celebrates terrorist organizations, their leaders, or associated violent activities.
 Report terrorism

 Don't encourage violence or hatred.
 Don't post content for the purpose of promoting or inciting the hatred of, or dehumanizing, individuals or groups based on race, ethnic or national origin, religion, gender, gender identity, age, veteran status, sexual orientation, disability or disease.
 If you encounter content that violates our hate speech policies, please report it.

 Keep in mind that a post might be mean, tasteless, or offensive without necessarily encouraging violence or hatred.
 In cases like that, you can always block the person who made the post—or, if you're up for it, you can express your concerns to them directly, or use Tumblr to speak up, challenge ideas, raise awareness or generate discussion and debate.
 Report hate speech